blicero/podshrink/README.md

 # podshrink

-A small application to convert podcasts and other audio files to opus in order to shave disk space
+A small application to convert podcasts and other audio files to opus in order to shave disk space.

+See the [Journal](journal.org) for more info.